ubclaunchpad/nei-nei/README.md

 ```
 {"token":"b8347a8b4708e22ae835ef73a56ba4a16b6d2b5c"}
 ```
-Finally, replace the `token` field in the `rest_api` section of the config file with you newly generated token.
+Finally, replace the `token` field in the `rest_api` section of the config file with your newly generated token.
 ## Populating the API
 You will notice that at this point, the API is empty since it has not yet been populated.
 To populate the API, navigate to the `listings/` folder under the project root and run the scripts using the following command:
 ```